starting a clothing brand with joel perna

 Here’s what I tell every founder: your goal isn’t to spend less, it’s to spend smarter.

-• Put 20% into branding & design.
+• Put 20% into branding, design and ecommerce.

 • Put 10% into extras.

 Because if your product is amazing and your launch is strategic, the rest will take care of itself.
+Want to know how to do this?
+Book a free strategy call with our team

 Final Word: Don’t Just Guess, Use a Plan